Soudaminir Sansar

-Soudaminir Sansar was an Indian Bengali-language television drama which premiered on 17 June 2019.
+Soudaminir Sansar is an Indian Bengali-language television drama which premiered on 17 June 2019.
 It was broadcast on Bengali General Entertainment Channel Zee Bangla and is also available on the digital platform ZEE5, and SEEFlix, even before its TV telecast.
 The series starred Susmili Acharjee and Adhiraj Ganguly.
 The story line was set in the 1950s, often referred to as the Golden era of Bengal.

 Plot

 Soudamini and Shankar get married during childhood.
 They have fun-filled spooky escapades and treasure hunts within the joint family of the Mukherjee household.
 In her past life, Soudamini brings peace into this chaotic household of her in-laws but dies prematurely.
 However, she returns to the same home as a young artist named Mini Mukherjee in her next birth.
 She rescues the family's treasures, brings peace again in the family, tells everyone that Soudamini was killed by Annakali in her previous birth.
 She marries off Shankar with Manasha and returns to Kolkata.